micale24/sqlalchemy-challenge/README.md

     * Pandas - Clean and orgnaize data
     * Flask - To run the python appliaiton
     * JSON - The format of the retrieved data
-    * Matplotlib - Python libary used to graph data fro stastical analysis
+    * Matplotlib - Python libary used to graph data for stastical analysis

 ## LINK TO LIVE SITE: